Vladimir Tămaș

-Vladimir "Vova" Tămaș (born 3 August 1971) is a Romanian former professional footballer who played as a defender for Înfrățirea Oradea and FC Bihor Oradea.
+Vladimir "Vova" Tămaș (born 30 October 1961) is a Romanian former professional footballer who played as a midfielder for Înfrățirea Oradea and FC Bihor Oradea.
 Tămaș played in 216 Divizia A matches and scored 16 goals for FC Bihor, being the captain of the team in one of its greatest times.
 After retirement Tămaș was involved in FC Bihor as a sporting director and general manager.
 He is currently included in the hall of fame of the football club based in Oradea, being considered a legend.